mturley/miq_mac_dev/webpack-remote-debugging.md

-# Remote debugging ManageIQ with webpack-dev-server proxy settings
+# Remote debugging ManageIQ with webpack-dev-server

 This guide provides a method for running a local ManageIQ UI development environment which sends all its API requests to a remote appliance.
 We can use this to test new UI changes in V2V with real migrations.